 Over two years have passed since Russia launched its full scale invasion of Ukraine.
 More than 10,000 Ukrainian civilians have died since the onslaught of the war, with multiple reports of human rights abuses in the areas of Bucha and Mariupol.

 Danylo Shudrenko, a Haverford Sophomore and Ukrainian student, spoke to the Bi-Co News regarding his experiences as a student fleeing war.
-Below, you can find the key moments from our interview.
-If you would like to read the full transcription, please email us directly at news.bico@gmail.com.
+The interview, which can be found below, has been edited for brevity and clarity.

 Could you just introduce yourself?